 - areas of deficiency in access to nature

-Public open spaces are those designated by the London Boroughs as Public Open Space according to The London Plan hierarchy.
-GiGL has mapped areas of deficiency to Public Open Space using a new, more accurate methodology.
+Public Open Spaces are those designated by the London Boroughs as Public Open Space (POS) according to The London Plan hierarchy.
+GiGL has mapped areas of deficiency to Public Open Space using a methodology updated in 2013.

 Information on species, habitats and Biodiversity Action Plan habitat mapping was also offered for use by the ALGG.

 N.B.
 In response to queries, GiGL wish to make it clear that we only hold datasets on environmental data.
-Where ALGG maps attribute GiGL, some data within that map is sourced from us, but not necessarily all of it.
+Where ALGG maps attribute GiGL, some data within that map is sourced from GiGL, but not necessarily all of it.
 Some maps have been produced by the ALGG by combining GiGL data with other data sources, e.g. the National Land Use Database.
 Please see our consultation response for more information.
-More information about the data we hold can be found here.
+More information about the data GiGL manages can be found here.